-The Unfinished Community Building in Black America, by B. Mchie
+The Unfinished Community Building in Black America

-Phrases like “It takes a village to raise a child” are often used as a metaphor for old school neighborhoods, how our black ancestors lived and a romanticized past that many want back.
+Phrases like “It takes a village to raise a child” are often used as a metaphor for old school neighborhoods, how our black ancestors lived, and a romanticized past that many want back.

 In 2016, sometimes the village/community phrase feels like a cliché for African America.
-Its not to say this can’t be done but two questions must be answered for our first class status as a Village to emerge.
+It's not to say this can’t be done but two questions must be answered for our first-class status as a Village to emerge.
 1. Does African America know what we deserve that we do not have (jobs, police profiling, gentrification changes, etc)?
 2. How unified are we towards the answer to question number one and how do we get it?

 Yet the glass of community building is not half empty.
 James Baldwin wrote in 1955: "All over (America), Negro boys and girls are growing into stunted maturity, trying desperately to find a place to stand, and the wonder is not that so many are ruined--but that so many survive!"

 Plus some of us have adopted this racism internally and do our village and one another harm as a result.
 One cannot legislate morality and if we unconsciously still only know how to take care of the master, then we must revisit why we don’t do a better job of taking care of ourselves.

-Funkadelic lyrics (old school music) mentions, “free your mind and your ass will follow, the kingdom of heaven is within.”
+Funkadelic lyrics (old school music) mention, “free your mind and your ass will follow, the kingdom of heaven is within.”
 We’ve learned many bad habits from servitude through slavery and Jim Crow, drinking much of that kool-aide we often talk about.
 Since they brought us here, American whites have never given blacks (slaves or citizens) anything without conflict.

-From emancipation, which was based on property seizure after the American civil war on, they continue attempting to roll back the laws many of us died for in the 50’s and 60’s.
-And sadly aside from police killings of black men and women national homicides stats show that many of us are doing their work for them.
-Community building in black America is alive; I see it everyday with interns and volunteers that the Registry works with.
+From emancipation, which was based on property seizure after the American civil war, they continue attempting to roll back the laws many of us died for in the ’50s and ’60s.
+And sadly aside from police killings of black men and women, national homicide stats show that many of us are doing our work for them.
+Community building in black America is alive; I see it every day with interns and volunteers that the Registry works with.
 There are often news stories spotlighting snapshots of the village growth amid the systemic oppression of everyday black life in white America.
-Understanding the effort for our children not yet born builds a stronger village and grows the tangible results and happiness from our soul.
+Understanding the effort for our children not yet born builds a stronger village and grows the tangible results and happiness from our souls.
+Published in April 2016